-- no visibility of state – The phone is full of hidden state, from the address book in the phone itself to the whole internet (which not ‘in’ the phone, but can appear on the screen and therefore appears to be part of it).
+- no visibility of state — The phone is full of hidden state, from the address book in the phone itself to the whole Internet (which while not ‘in’ the phone, can appear on the screen and therefore appears to be part of it).

-As noted it is not just digital technology that breaks these rules, the power of even the most basic technology is often that it seems to give us super-natural power.
-For example, a simple saw means that a small amount of effort allows one to cut through a large piece of wood that would be impossible to break by hand (breaking directness of effort), and a bow and arrow allows action at a distance.
-Mechanical items like a car of course have very complex invisible state (look under the bonnet) and a chemical plant is very like digital technology in terms of complexity (open a valve one end of the plant and pressure goes up at a vessel at the other end).
+As noted, it is not only digital technology that breaks these rules.
+Even the most basic technology often seems to give us supernatural power.
+For example, a simple saw means that a small amount of effort allows one to cut through a large piece of wood that would be impossible to split by hand (breaking directness of effort), and a bow and arrow allows action at a distance.
+Mechanical items like a car have complex invisible state (look under the bonnet) and a chemical plant is very like digital technology in terms of complexity (open a valve at one end of the plant and pressure goes up at a vessel at the other end).

-The last example is interesting as the sensors and visualisations in the chemical plant control plant allow visibility at a distance and reveal things inside vessels (pressure, flows) that one would not see by eye.
+The last example is particularly significant as the sensors and visualisations in the chemical plant control room allow visibility at a distance and reveal things inside the vessels (pressure, flows) that one would not see by eye.
 The technology, by extending our senses, ameliorates the disorienting effect of the broken rules of physicality.
-In a way things distant and hidden become close and visible, so that the virtual world of the control room is closer to ‘normal’ physical reality than the situation a few years previously where the impact of actions was hidden or distant.
+Things distant and hidden become close and visible, so that the virtual world of the control room is closer to ‘normal’ physical reality than the situation a few years previously where the impact of actions was unseen.

-Most of the above rules are connected with some form of continuity.
+Each of the above rules is connected with some form of continuity.
 In scientific terms, digital computation is naturally discrete and discontinuous whereas physics (above the quantum level) tends to be about continuous processes.
-Indeed there is a special area of computer science ‘Hybrid Systems’ focused on models that allow these two worlds to meet [HY09] and ‘Status–Event’ analysis that tries to treat both kinds of phenomena on an equal footing [Dx91;DA96;DL07].
+Indeed there is a special area of computer science, ‘hybrid systems’, which focuses on models that allow these two worlds to meet [HY09].
+More radically, within HCI, ‘status–event analysis’ tries to treat both kinds of phenomena on an equal footing [Dx91;DA96;DL07].